AdilHannaoui/RNA-seq-Analysis/README.md

 This repository contains a complete RNA-seq analysis pipeline applied to Saccharomyces cerevisiae strains carrying mutations in the Rpb4 subunit of RNA polymerase II.

 The analysis covers:
-* Quality control of raw FASTQ files using FastQC and Trimmomatic
+* Quality control of raw FASTQ files
-* Read alignment and quantification using HISAT2
+* Read alignment and quantification
-* Differential expression analysis using FeatureCounts
+* Differential expression analysis
-* Downstream statistical analysis and visualization using DEseq2
+* Downstream statistical analysis and visualization
 </p>

 ## Experimental design